 - Knee pain that comes and goes

 Depending on the severity of the meniscus tear, surgery may be needed – particularly for athletes, as well as young patients and active patients.
-Whether you undergo surgery or not, in most cases your torn meniscus treatment will involve a rehabilitation program with a physical therapist.
-Our team of physical therapists at Exchange Physical Therapy Group can develop a personalized plan of recovery for you.
+Whether you undergo surgery or not, in most cases your torn meniscus treatment will involve a rehabilitation program.
+Our team of doctors can develop a personalized plan of recovery for you.
 We emphasize compassionate, one-on-one care using the most current approaches to get you back to the activities you love.